nodejshobby/nodejshobby/README.md

-🔭 I’m currently working on @Synthatech as a remote Backend Developer
+🔭 I’m currently working @ Synthatech as a remote Backend Developer

 👯 I’m looking to collaborate on Great Projects and Technology Solutions